Skip to content

 2. Week 1

 First weekly inbound qualification summary ships under review.
-Reps sign off; VYRA calibrates routing rules and signal thresholds.
+Reps sign off; VYRA tunes routing rules and signal thresholds.

 3. Month 1